ocean-oss/ocean-cli/README.md

 ### `ocean apps:yaml app_id`

-Download YAML for a specific Ocean app that you have access to.
+Show YAML for any Ocean app that your account can access.
 To download it into a file run:

 ```shell
 ocean apps:yaml app_id > my_app.yaml